Woodhouse Colliery: Approvals and appeals

 On 28 January 2021 the Coal Authority announced that on 18 January 2020 West Cumbria Mining had applied for, and been granted, an indefinite extension to the duration of two of their three Coal Authority licences, as both licences were due to run out on 24 January 2021.

 On 9 February 2021 Cumbria County Council officers told West Cumbria Mining it had decided to return the planning application for Woodhouse Colliery back to their Development Control and Regulation Committee for re-determination.

 In March 2021 Jenrick announced he was 'calling in' the planning application.
+Jenrick's successor Michael Gove, as Secretary of State for Levelling Up, Housing and Communities, approved the application in December 2022, although the decision was subject to legal challenges.

 Extraction and environmental impact

 The mine would extract 2.7m tonnes of coking coal per year, which is used in steel-making.
 Around 85% of the coal is planned to be exported.

-It is estimated that the coal extracted from the mine would emit 8.4 million tonnes of carbon dioxide per year, in 2019 the UK's total carbon emissions were 354 million tonnes.
-The UK Climate Change Committee chair Lord Deben has stated that "this is greater than the level of annual emissions we have projected from all open UK coalmines to 2050."
+It is estimated that the coal extracted from the mine would emit 8.4 million tonnes of carbon dioxide per year.
+In 2019 the UK's total carbon emissions were 354 million tonnes.
+Climate Change Committee chair Lord Deben has stated that "this is greater than the level of annual emissions we have projected from all open UK coalmines to 2050".

 Economic impact

 Supporters of the mine have claimed that supplying coking coal for steel manufacture in the UK would reduce coal imports.
 West Cumbria Mining have projected the mine would create 500 jobs and said they would pay into a community fund for 10 years.
+A report by Cumbria Action For Sustainability 2021 however proposes the potential for green jobs for Cumbria as an alternative to the proposed mine.
 A Facebook page "We Support West Cumbria Mining" has been rallying local support to counter the protests from environmental groups.